postmanlabs/.github/profile/README.md

 To get involved with our community, please make sure you are familiar with our [Code of Conduct](https://www.postman.com/legal/community-code-of-conduct/) and join our [community forum](https://community.postman.com/).
 You can also get breaking news about new features and activities [on Twitter](https://twitter.com/getpostman).
 Feel free to drop by and say hello.

 ### Product roadmap
-Keep tabs on new and upcoming releases on [the product roadmap](https://github.com/postmanlabs/postman-app-support/projects/45?fullscreen=true).
+Keep tabs on new releases on the [public release notes](https://www.postman.com/release-notes).
 Track current issues and log new ones [on GitHub](https://github.com/postmanlabs/postman-app-support/issues).
 Also submit new feature requests [here](https://github.com/postmanlabs/postman-app-support/issues?q=is%3Aopen+is%3Aissue+label%3AFeature).

 ### Documentation and tutorials
 Head over to our [documentation](https://learning.postman.com/), visit our [blog](https://blog.postman.com), and check out our [YouTube channel](https://www.youtube.com/c/postman) for interesting tutorials, development stories, and platform updates.